Emmotes/ic_spoilers/docs/bobby.md

 # Basic Information

-Bobby will be a new champion - potentially in the Highharvestide event on 4 September 2024.
-(It's possible they could be in a different event - we don't know yet.)
+Bobby will be a new champion in the Highharvestide event on 4 September 2024.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">